maxaus2002/Evaluating-Deep-Learning-Models-for-Minute-Level-Bitcoin-Forecasting-and-Subsequent-Trading-/README.md

 4)  Set your forecast span
     -   At the top of the configuration area, choose which year to start at

-5) run forecasting code till all desired months have been forecasted or code stops running
+5) run forecasting code till all desired months have been forecasted or the code stops running

 6)  Run trading
     -   Monthly-resetting: